HOW TO NEEDLE FELT A FESTIVE WREATH AND GARLAND?

 Time to make: 60 minutes

-For needle felting kits and accessories please visit the Lincolnshire Fenn Crafts website
+For needle felting patterns visit the Lincolnshire Fenn Crafts website

-If you are working from one of my NEEDLE FELTING KITS just follow the written instructions alongside the video tutorials.
+If you are working from one of my NEEDLE FELTING PATTERNS just follow the written instructions alongside the video tutorials.

 1 BASIC BODY SHAPE – 12 minutes